libretro/docs/docs/guides/arcade-getting-started.md

 ---

+## Step 1: Understanding the terminology

+* **Arcade emulators**: Even more than consoles/computers, arcade machines had many manufacturers and generations since the first arcade machine back in 1971, hence why what we refer as "arcade emulators" are actually multi-system emulators able to emulate thousands of different systems at various levels of faithfulness.
+Note that while they are known for arcade emulation, they can also emulate consoles and computers.
+* **Dump**: A dump is the digital representation of 1 chip present on a game board/cartridge.
+* **Rom**: A rom refers to 1 file containing 1 single dump or several dumps concatenated together.
+* **Romset**: Literally "rom set", meaning a set of roms.
+A romset is an archive containing one or several individual rom(s), **arcade emulators expect this game format**.
+* **Romset version**: It's not unusual for a specific romset to exist in different versions.
+The reason for this is that sometimes the attempts at digitalizing chips failed, and instead of having a game totally unavailable due to a romset being only 90% complete, it was decided to implement workarounds in the emulator's code to make the game somehow playable.
+Every time one of those chips finally gets a proper dump, which can happen decades later, ongoing arcade emulators will update their code by removing the workarounds and loading the correct dump, hence why multiple versions can exist.
+* **Samples**: Sometimes, instead of emulating the sound coming from the actual board of a game, an emulator will use recorded sounds.
+There can be several reasons for this : the chips weren't dumped, the emulator doesn't emulate that sound board (yet), or the emulator allows as an alternative to replace that emulation by high quality sound coming from another source (OST, ...).
+* **CHD**: Some arcade games require data from an internal hard drive, CD-ROM, laserdisk, or other media in order to be emulated -- those forms of media are packaged as CHD files.
+CHD files should be copied to subfolders (going by the name of the romset) within the folder where the arcade romset has been installed.

+Additionally, there exist different kind of romsets :

+* **Bios romset**: A romset containing bioses required to run an arcade system.
+For example, the `neogeo` romset contains the bioses required to run SNK's NeoGeo cartridge system.
+* **Parent romset**: There can be multiple revisions of an arcade cabinet, the romset dumped from the one believed to be the most recent is the parent romset.
+Parent romsets might require a bios romset to work.
+* **Clone romset**: Either dumped from arcade cabinet revisions believed to be older, or unofficial revisions of that arcade cabinet (bootlegs, hacks).
+Clone romsets might require a parent to work.
+* **Full non-merged romset**: The romset can be used standalone because the archive contains all the files required to run that romset, including any roms from its parent and bios romsets.
+* **Non-merged romset**: The romset can be used standalone because the archive contains all the files required to run that game, including any roms from its parent romset.
+With this format, a separate bios romset might be needed to run the romset.
+* **Split romset**: With this format, a clone romset never contains any of the roms present in its parent romset, and a parent romset never contains any of the roms present in its bios romset (if it exists).
+* **Merged romset**: Clones are merged into the parent romset zip, meaning that more than one game is stored in the romset.

+!!! info "ClrMamePro users"
+    To rebuild Full Non-Merged romsets, use `Non-Merged` mode and deselect `Separate BIOS sets` via the `Advanced` button in the `Rebuild` and `Scanner` menus.
+ClrMamePro may display BIOS sets as missing in scans with these settings, but that is because all of the BIOS files will be distributed directly to the game romsets that need them.

+!!! tip "Recommended romsets"
+    Non-merged romsets are recommended if you intend to use only a few romsets, while split romsets are recommended if you intend to keep the whole collection of romsets supported by an emulator.
+Merged romsets aren't recommended at all since [it's tricky](https://forums.libretro.com/t/how-to-play-clones-of-merged-mame-roms/35695) to run the alternate revisions of the game within the libretro ecosystem.

+---

-## Step 1: Choose an arcade emulator to match your system
+## Step 2: Choose an arcade emulator to match your system

 There are two families of multi-system arcade emulators available as libretro cores: FinalBurn and MAME.
 These emulators are in turn available in multiple versions to allow users to best match a core to their device.
 There are also a few console emulators that can alternatively emulate the arcade hardware based on that console.
-There is no "best arcade core", recommending one is hard without knowing your device and what you intend to play, each of them are a balance between multiple criterias.
+There is no "best arcade core", recommending one is hard without knowing your device and what you intend to play, each of them being differently balanced.

 ### The criterias for choosing an arcade core